zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/mongodb/benchmark_mongodb.md

 ---
 To further measure the performance of MongoDB, we will run the [Yahoo Cloud Serving Benchmark](http://github.com/brianfrankcooper/YCSB).

 [YCSB](https://research.yahoo.com/news/yahoo-cloud-serving-benchmark/) is an open sourced project which provides the framework and common set of workloads to evaluate the performance of different "key-value" and "cloud" serving stores.
-Here we will list out the steps to run YCSB to evalute the performance of MongoDB running on 64-bit Arm machine.
+Here we will list out the steps to run YCSB to evaluate the performance of MongoDB running on 64-bit Arm machine.

 ## Additional software packages